qupaya/ng-mockito/libs/ng-mockito/integration/README.md

-# ng-mockito-integration

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests
+# Integration tests for ng-mockito

-Run `nx test ng-mockito-integration` to execute the unit tests.
+Run `nx test ng-mockito-integration` to execute the tests.